Sir Keir Starmer has been elected as the Labour Party's new leader.

 During this time, he dealt with a number of high-profile cases, most notably bringing the prosecution against two men accused of murdering 18-year-old Stephen Lawrence.
 Gary Dobson and David Norris were found guilty in early 2012.

 Sir Keir stood down as DPP in 2013, and was awarded his knighthood in 2014 for services to law and criminal justice.
+But he prefers not to use the title.

 In December that year, he was confirmed as Labour's prospective parliamentary candidate for Holborn and St Pancras, London, to replace the retiring Frank Dobson.